-Zapatista Solidarity Coffee available in Durham!
+Zapatista Solidarity Coffee is sold out!

 The global rise of right-wing politics means that today more than ever we must build solidarity among all peoples that want to be connected rather than separated by walls.